 The large intestine is within the alimentary tract where water is absorbed from indigestible contents.
 The large intestine includes the cecum, appendix, entire colon, rectum, and anal canal.
 It begins at the terminal ileum with the cecum.
 Unlike the small intestine, it has a shorter length but a much larger lumen.
 It is distinguished further from the small intestine by the presence of omental appendices, haustra, and teniae coli.

 The cecum is the proximal blind pouch of the ascending colon, lying at the level of the ileocecal junction.
 The terminal ileum contents open into the cecum on the medial wall, and the ileocecal valve guards this opening.
 The appendix is a thin cylindrical organ with a blind attachment to the cecum.
 The base of the appendix lies on the posteromedial wall of the cecum about 1 to 2 centimeters below the ileocecal junction.
-The tip of the appendix frequently floats in the peritoneal cavity and can be located in a retrocecal position.
+The tip of the appendix frequently floats in the peritoneal cavity and most commonly located in a retrocecal position.
 It has a short triangular mesentery called the mesoappendix.

 The key functions of the colon include the following: